monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-18-letteronly is a script that displays only lines starting with a letter 19-AZ is a script that changes some characters of the string 20-hiago is a script that deletes certain letters of a string
+18-letteronly is a script that displays only lines starting with a letter 19-AZ is a script that changes some characters of the string 20-hiago is a script that deletes certain letters of a string 21-reverse is a script that reverses a string